PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-12 06:06:29
+Last updated: 2024-04-12 06:07:02
-Random Quote: No matter how tough things get, children always turn out okay. - Berlin
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell